Pillars of Emotional Intelligence: Mastering the 4 Key Components

 nn

 This matters practically.
 Empathy failures in high-performing individuals rarely come from indifference.
-They come from a kind of perceptual narrowing — the person is so focused on cognitive output that their attention never reaches the interpersonal signal space where emotional information lives.
+They come from a kind of perceptual narrowing — the person is so focused on cognitive output that their attention never reaches the emotional intelligence for interpersonal skills signal space where emotional information lives.
 Rebuilding empathic capacity requires deliberate perceptual training: learning to pause, attend, and let another person’s state register before formulating a response.

 nn